Samantha Gunson

 I believe that faith and spirituality can be both deeply meaningful and deeply complicated.
 I have spent much of my life in faith-based spaces, so I am also keenly aware that hurt, disappointment, and trauma within these spaces can run quite deep.
 If faith is central to your life and supports your healing, I am honored to integrate it into our work together.
 If faith has been a source of pain or confusion, there is space here to ask the hard questions and to give voice to the doubts and struggles you’ve carried silently.
 I believe this is crucial to the healing process.
 I provide a nonjudgmental space where the hard questions are welcomed and your story and journey are met with care and intentionality.

-I believe that our humanity, with all its brokenness, is deeply worthy of compassion.
+Our humanity, with all its brokenness, is deeply worthy of compassion.
 You don’t have to have it all figured out to start healing or growing, and you don’t have to face your struggles alone.
 You are welcome here, just as you are.

 Areas of Focus

-Depression
+• Depression

-Self-esteem and identity
+• Self-esteem & identity

-Spiritual integration (upon request)
+• Faith-related struggles & spiritual integration (upon request)

 Experience With

-Eating disorder treatment in a hospital setting
+• Eating disorder treatment in a high-acuity hospital setting

 Education